Open Access Publishing Fund FAQs

 The U of I - OAPF supports U of I authors in their efforts to publish in open access journals by paying article processing charges (APCs).

-Between FY 2019 and FY 2023, funding for the U of I - OAPF has been provided by the the University of Idaho Library, Office of the Provost, Office of Research and Economic Development, and donors such as David and Julie Levine.
-During this time, the funding partners have allocated between $30,000 and $50,000 each fiscal year, totaling $180,000.
+For FY25, funding for the UI-OAPF is provided by the University of Idaho Library, Office of the Provost, and donors such as David and Julie Levine.
+The funding partners have allocated $30,000 to fund APCs on behalf of eligible applicants this fiscal year.

 The fund is administered by a small group of people contributing a percentage of their time, centered in the U of I Library, with three main roles: OAPF Fund Manager, Fiscal Officer, and Advisory Committee.
 The Advisory Committee is composed of representatives from the Library Affairs Committee of the Faculty Senate.
 Additional support comes from liaison librarians as part of their conventional duties to their colleges.